jpradov/jpradov.github.io/_pages/about.md

 ---

 👋 Olá!
 I am João, a Brazilian born and Swiss-based data engineer.
 I have a wide range of interests, mostly gravitating towards applications of probability and statistics to language, finance and physics.
-I nurture a deep love for 'old' music, herited from a previous life as a musician.
+I nurture a long-lasting interest for music and learning.